Regulations for the 15th Klaudia Taev Competition (2027)

 Important!
 The duration of the performance, including stage entrance and exit, must be at least 7 minutes, but may not exceed 10 minutes!
 The Jury has the right to terminate the Participant’s performance if it exceeds the time limit.

-- one aria or selection from an opera, oratorio, cantata, or orchestral work with voice, composed after 1935.
+- one aria or excerpt from an opera, oratorio, cantata, or orchestral work with voice, composed after 1935

-- one operatic aria, written in any period, including extensive recitative (preferably an operatic solo scene), which is not shorter than 5 minutes.
+- one operatic aria from any period, including an extensive recitative (preferably a complete operatic solo scene), with a duration of no less than 5 minutes

-These works may not be among the works designated for the second and final rounds.
+These works may not be among the repertoire designated for the Second Round or the Final Round.

 5. FINAL ROUND

-- another opera aria is chosen by the jury from the other three options.
-The selection will be made by the Jury and announced to each finalist right after the semi-final round.
+- one aria selected by the Jury from the remaining three options.
+The Jury’s decision will be announced to each finalist immediately after the Semi-Final Round

-Every finalist will be allowed a 25-minute rehearsal with the orchestra on the same day, before the final round.
+Each finalist will be entitled to one 25-minute rehearsal with the orchestra on the day of the Final Round, before the performance.

 REHEARSALS and PIANISTS